- Chart

 Core Business Areas

-- New Vehicle Sales: Sales of new vehicles from various manufacturers across multiple brands.
+- New Vehicle Sales: Sales of new vehicles from various manufacturers.
+This is a core revenue driver, impacted by manufacturer supply, consumer demand, and financing rates.

-- Used Vehicle Sales: Sales of used vehicles sourced through trade-ins, auctions, and other channels.
+- Used Vehicle Sales: Sales of used vehicles, sourced from trade-ins, auctions, and other channels.
+Provides higher profit margins compared to new vehicles.

-- Parts and Service: Revenue generated from automotive parts sales, maintenance, and repair services.
+- Parts and Service: Sale of automotive parts and provision of repair and maintenance services.
+Generates recurring revenue and higher margins.

 Leadership and Structure

-Mike Manley is the current CEO and President.
-The company has a traditional corporate structure with a board of directors and executive management team overseeing various functional departments.
+Mike Manley is the current CEO.
+The company has a traditional corporate structure with a board of directors and various executive leadership roles overseeing different business functions.

 Top Products and Market Share